google-deepmind/fancyflags/README.md

 }
 ```

-and, for each item in the dict, a dot-delimited flag that can be overridden from
+For each item in the dict, `ff.DEFINE_dict` also generates a dot-delimited flag
-the command line.
-In this example the generated command line flags would be
+that can be overridden from the command line.
+In this example the generated
+flags would be

 ```
 replay.capacity